-The Agency has a collective bargaining agreement which covers approximately 38 percent and 34 percent of employees for 2020 and 2019, respectively.
+The Agency has a collective bargaining agreement which covers approximately 38% of employees for 2021 and 2020, respectively.
 The agreement will expire on December 31, 2022.

-Approximately 49 percent of contributions were from a single donor for the year ended December 31, 2020 and 58 percent of contributions were from beguests for the year ended December 31, 2019.
+Approximately 31% of contributions were from a single donor for the year ended December 31, 2021 and 49% of contributions were from bequests for the year ended December 30, 2020.